SOC 101 - Sociology (3 credits)

 SOC 315 - Sociology of Diversity (3 credits)

 This course will focus on an examination of social diversity within the American society.
 The course will describe essential issues and the social significance of cultural minorities with special emphasis on the experiences of African Americans, as well as Hispanics, Native Americans, Asians, and Euro-American ethnic groups.
 The student will explore the interrelationships of values, socioeconomic status, social mobility, racism, assimilation, and segregation.
 This course is also designed to sensitize the student to the roles that race, ethnicity, social class, gender, and sexual orientation play in societal definitions of social diversity.
 (Formerly SOC 211).
-Prerequisite(s): ENG 101, ENG 102.
+Prerequisite(s): ENG 101, ENG 102, and SOC 101.

 SOC 320 - Urban Youth in American Society (3 credits)